FREE SHIPPING on orders of $85 or more

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 The name Howes is of Anglo-Saxon origin and came from when the family lived near a hill or steep ridge of land.
 The surname Howes is usually derived from the Old English word hoh, which means heel or projecting ridge of land.
 However, it is sometimes derived from the Old Norse word haugr, which means mound or hill.
 Furthermore, the name Howes may be derived from residence in one of a variety of similarly named places: Hoe is in Norfolk; Hoo is in Kent; places called Hooe are in Devon and Sussex; Hose is in Leicestershire; places named Heugh are in Durham and Northumberland; and settlements called Hough are found in both Cheshire and Derby.

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Howes are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Howes include: Howe, Howes, How and others.

 This web page shows only a small excerpt of our Howes research.
 Another 175 words (12 lines of text) covering the years 1066, 1671, 1654, 1656, 1625, 1679, 1659, 1679, 1627, 1676, 1660, 1676, 1635, 1692, 1611, 1701, 1648, 1713, 1673, 1685, 1689, 1691, 1657, 1722, 1700, 1735, 1722, 1732, 1733, 1735 and are included under the topic Early Howes History in all our PDF Extended History products and printed products wherever possible.

-Another 289 words (21 lines of text) are included under the topic Early Howes Notables in all our PDF Extended History products and printed products wherever possible.
+Another 102 words (7 lines of text) are included under the topic Early Howes Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Howes family moved to Ireland, but this topic is not covered in this excerpt.
 Another 87 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Many English families tired of political and religious strife left Britain for the new colonies in North Ameri ca. Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Howes or a variant listed above:

 The Howes Family Crest was acquired from the Houseofnames.com archives.
 The Howes Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 17 January 2014 at 14:32.
+This page was last modified on 3 March 2016 at 15:48.